 I really prefer to make my own pesto but when I’ve run out, I use my favorite store-bought jar.
 I’m lucky to have an Italian grocery store close by that make their own so I usually have a jar of their green stuff in my fridge.
 On busy evenings when I’m rushing to make dinner, it’s a real time-saver!
-Pesto is a paste made by crushing together basil, garlic, pine nuts, parmesan cheese and olive oil.
-The uses of pesto are endless – basically, I can pretty much eat pesto on anything.
-I spread it on sandwiches, pizza, garlic bread, bruschetta, baked potato and much more.
+Classic Pesto is a paste made by crushing together basil, garlic, pine nuts, parmesan cheese and olive oil.
+When I make mine, I simply omit the parmesan and sometimes I use cashews because they are cheaper and more readily available than pine nuts.
+The uses of pesto are endless – basically, I can pretty much eat it on anything.
+I spread it on sandwiches, pizza, garlic bread, bruschetta, baked potato, rice and much more.
 It’s definitely one of those condiments that’s almost always in my fridge due to its versatility!

 To start, prepare your spaghetti according to package directions.
 My rule with any pasta is to make sure you have a large pot, generously salt the water and cook until just done.
 I also never rinse my pasta…you want the starch to help your sauces stick!